onwardplatforms/agent-runtime-poc/ui/README.md

 - [Lucide React](https://lucide.dev) - Icon set
 - [UUID](https://github.com/uuidjs/uuid) - For generating unique IDs
 - Custom streaming API integration with Agent Runtime

+## Conversation Starters

+When starting a new chat, the UI displays suggested conversation starters to help users interact with the system.
+These starters come from:

+1. A general "What can you do?" prompt that gives an overview of system capabilities
+2. Agent-specific starters defined in `agents.json` for each agent

+Each agent can define up to three conversation starters that showcase its capabilities.
+These are displayed as clickable buttons that automatically populate and send the query, providing an interactive onboarding experience.

 ## API Integration